mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Here, "Internet function" is defined broadly.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 However, the Internet's functions are not limited to standards-defined protocols.
 User-visible applications built on top of standard protocols are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
-Likewise, the supply of underlying Internet connectivity, networking equipment, hardware, operating systems, and software can exhibit centralization risk.
+Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit centralization risk.
+The supply of Internet connectivity itself can also be subject to the forces of centralization.

 Centralization risk is strongest when it affects the entire Internet.
 However, it can also be present when a substantial portion of the Internet's users lack options for a function.
 For example, if there is only one provider for a function in a region or legal jurisdiction, that function is effectively centralized for those users.